paohaijiao/jquick-java/readme-en.md

 # JQuickLang Syntax Reference
 ## Overview
-JQuickLang is a lightweight Java-like scripting language designed for concise and efficient programming.
+JQuick Java is a lightweight Java-like scripting language designed for concise and efficient programming.
 It combines Java's type system with JavaScript's flexibility, making it ideal for rapid prototyping, education, and small projects.
 # Table of Contents

 - [Overview](#overview)